tnyo43/i18n-locale-lint/README.md

 # i18n-locale-lint

-This is package to checks JSON locale files to ensure that all keys are present in each file.
+This is a package to check JSON/YAML locale files to ensure that all keys are present in each file.
 It's particularly useful in multilingual applications to guarantee that all languages have the same set of keys.

 # Install